cormacrelf/jest-csl/README.md

 #### Skipping or isolating tests

-You can add a `mode` to a test with the value `skip` or `only`.
-If it's `skip`, it will be skipped; if >= 1 test has `only`, every test that isn't labelled `only` will be skipped.
-Also, any test that does not have an `expect` key will be skipped as a test stub, so you can write lots of unwritten tests as a to-do list.
+You can add a `mode` to a test with the value `skip` or `only` or `known`.
+If it's `skip`, it will be skipped; if >= 1 test has `only`, every test that isn't labelled `only` will be skipped. `known` means it will be skipped in Jest, but will be included in the results output (for documenting failures but not polluting your test runner).

+Also, any test that does not have an `expect` key will be skipped as a test stub, so you can write lots of unwritten `it` keys as a to-do list.

 ```yaml